 - Provide professional consulting services to government or industry.

 What a Political Science Professor Should Know

-These are the skills Political Science Professors say are the most useful in their careers:
+Below is a list of the skills most Political Science Professors say are important on the job.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Instructing: Teaching others how to do something.